 Make it square?

-Use the square format where possible, because of its inherent qualities of simplicity and balance.
+Use the square format where possible because of its inherent qualities of simplicity and balance.
 Themes that best fit the square format are those with multiple axes or repeated objects (patterns).
-Other themes that fit well in the square frame are symmetrical and radial objects, because of its implied visual center and equal sides.
+Other themes that fit well in the square frame are symmetrical and radial objects because of their implied visual centre and equal sides.

 Conclusion

-Besides the use of some techniques photographing minimalist landscapes requires also that you look at the world from a minimalist viewpoint as you strip your surroundings from all ballast.
+Besides using some techniques, photographing minimalist landscapes requires that you look at the world from a minimalist viewpoint as you strip your surroundings of all ballast.

 The art of photography is knowing how much to exclude.
 You can’t photograph the entire world” -Eliot Porter-